typometrics/datapreparation/README.md

 There are in general 3 repositories in this project:
 ### 1) datapreparation
 * statconll.py & conll.py : analyse and transform .conllu files in *treebank* folder, stock numerical results in .tsv files in an *-analysis* folder
+*see relevant files for more details*
 	- in conll.py
+		- class Tree(dict): transform each sentence in .collu files to a tree, with usuel fonction for dictionary and methodes like conllu() that transfrom a tree to conllu format
+		- some fonctions to transform .conllu files to trees and vice versa, fonctions to transform text files to empty .conllu files and to replace node of tree.

 	- in statconll.py
+		-from 3 .tsv files read languages' code and group, regroupe files in input folder by language -for each file in input folder, transform it to tree with conll.py, anayse each sentence(distance, number of relations etc.) and store results in a dict *typesDics*; then write results in files of *foldername-analyse*
 * folders and files for django framwork, almost idem with *djangotypometrics*

 ### 2) djangotypometrics